-- Brush gently along the gum line.
-Check along the folds between the teeth and the cheeks where food remains may add up.
-You may want to swipe this area with a gloved finger or large swab.
-For a person with dentures or partials, remove them before brushing the teeth.
+- Check between the cheeks and teeth for debris.
+As you brush, check the folds between the teeth and the cheeks where food remains may add up.
+Swipe the area with a gloved finger or large swab to clear it.